Popular objections to the New Testament, and what you should know about them.

 3. There’s no historical evidence for Jesus

 Beyond this, around 25,000 archeological digs have been done that connect to or support biblical content.
-Skeptics thought for years that the Apostle John got it wrong when he claimed there was a pool called Bethesda in John 5, until it was found by Archeologists in the 1930’s just as he described.
-In Acts 18:12 Luke used the greek word “proconsul” which was not used anywhere else in classical literature.
-Again skeptics moaned, until in Delphi an inscription dated to AD51 was found referencing not only a “proconsul” but the very proconsul that Luke talked about, Gallio.
+Skeptics thought for years that the Apostle John got it wrong when he claimed there was a pool called Bethesda in John 5 until it was found by Archeologists in the 1930’s just as he described.
+In Acts 18:12 Luke used the Greek word “proconsul” which was not used anywhere else in classical literature.
+Again skeptics moaned until in Delphi an inscription dated to AD51 was found referencing not only a “proconsul” but the very proconsul that Luke talked about, Gallio.
 There are many examples of these kinds of findings.
-These types of extra-biblical evidences support the surprising accuracy of the New Testament writers not only as eye witnesses but as historians.
+These types of extra-biblical evidence support the surprising accuracy of the New Testament writers not only as eyewitnesses but as historians.
 There is no ancient document that comes close to having as much historical evidence as the New Testament.
 If the New Testament can’t be trusted, then no ancient document can be.

 4. It claims supernatural events